5 Signs Your House Is Making You Sick + How To Solve Them

 3. Water damage

-Most people, if not everyone, have experienced water damage at home at one point or another—whether it be from a leaky window or a basement flood.
-Any of these forms of water damage can greatly reduce the health of your home if not cleaned up properly.
+Most people have experienced water damage at home at one point or another—whether it be from a leaky window or a basement flood.
+Any of these forms of water damage can greatly reduce the health of your home and should be taken care of by a professional.
 If you spot water damage or an ongoing leak, it's important to clean it up properly so it doesn't attract mold.

 - Cracked, peeling paint on walls or ceilings